Practitioner-Grade Quality, Simplified: The FormulaForge Advantage

 Disclaimer: These statements have not been evaluated by the Food and Drug Administration.
 This information is not intended to diagnose, treat, cure, or prevent any disease.
 The content in this article is for educational purposes only and should not be considered medical advice.
 Please consult with a qualified healthcare professional before starting, stopping, or changing any supplement regimen.
 Individual results may vary.

-Every formula at myformulaforge.com is built exclusively from T1 and T2 ingredients — the same forms recommended by functional medicine practitioners.
-Our tier system makes quality visible, not assumed.
+Every formula at myformulaforge.com is built exclusively from Premium and Standard forms — the same ingredient grade recommended by functional medicine practitioners.
+Our scoring system makes quality visible, not assumed.

 References and Further Reading